By Heather Holm, from the GoFundMe campaign launched for Pamela on September 3, 2019

 Pamela and her family are reeling from the swift developments, and talking about ways to support and accompany her in the next few weeks and months.

 The video here is a rough recording of a song Pam wrote to a poem by our mother and sang at our mother’s Celebration of Life.
-Words can be found in the description on the YouTube page.
+Lyrics are here.

 September 5, 2019